Ziziphus: Uses

 The temperate Ziziphus jujuba (Chinese jujube) and the tropical Ziziphus mauritiana (Indian Jujube) are economically important fruit trees.

 In traditional Chinese medicine (TCM), suan zao ren (Ziziphus jujuba) is considered to be sweet and sour in taste, and neutral in action.
 It is believed to nourish the heart yin, augment the liver blood, and calm the spirit (TCM medical terms).
 It is used to treat irritability, insomnia and heart palpitations.

 Mythology

 The mythological lotus tree which occurs in Homer's Odyssey is often equated with Z. lotus.

-The Islamic mythological lote tree of Seventh Heaven, the Sidrat al-Muntaha is often equated with either Ziziphus spina-christi.